Last updated: 25 September 2020 at 4.50pm

 You should never give your bank details or PIN to someone over the phone or online.

-The HSE will never ask you for your bank details or to pay for coronavirus (Covid-19) testing.
+The HSE will never ask you for your bank details or to pay for COVID-19 testing.

 Ring HSELive on 1850 24 1850 if you have any concerns or suspicions.
 You should also contact your local Gardaí.